 Grandmother Marguerite’s Trunk

-The West Baton Rouge Museum offers a one-hour interactive museum theatre outreach program entitled Grandmother Marguerite’s Trunk.
+Denham Springs Main Street/Old City Hall is partnering with the West Baton Rouge Museum to offer a series of six one-hour interactive museum theater outreach programs entitled Grandmother Marguerite’s Trunk.
 This traveling program brings Louisiana history to classrooms, community centers, civic clubs, festivals, and retirement homes.

 Visit with Grandmother Marguerite as she goes through her day on the farm.
 Enjoy hands-on activities such as butter churning, washboard scrubbing, and other 19th century chores as she spins tales about life in a rural setting in the late 1800’s.